 The first upload of a resource is an edge case of the previous.
 Like any update of a resource, it is subject to a race condition if two clients try to perform at the similar times.
 To prevent this, conditional requests can be used: by adding

 If-None-Match with the special value of

 '*', representing any etag.
 The request will succeed, only if the resource didn't exist before:

 If-None-Match will only work with HTTP/1.1 (and later) compliant servers.
 If unsure if the server will be compliant, you need first to issue a

 HEAD request to the resource to check this.

 Conditional requests are a key feature of HTTP, and allow the building of efficient and complex applications.
-For caching or resuming downloads, the only work required for webmasters is to configure the server correctly; setting correct etags in some environment can be tricky.
+For caching or resuming downloads, the only work required for webmasters is to configure the server correctly; setting correct etags in some environments can be tricky.
 Once achieved, the browser will serve the expected conditional requests.

 For locking mechanisms, it is the opposite: Web developers need to issue a request with the proper headers, while webmasters can mostly rely on the application to carry out the checks for them.

 In both cases it's clear, conditional requests are a fundamental feature behind the Web.